 The instruction pane at the left shows how all the instructions are converted to absolute values.

 - Click on the tabs at the foot of the part drawing to see more details on the instructions for each part.

 Machining - instructions

-With the Parts & Labels module route cards or labels for each machined parts can be printed at the office.
+Route cards or labels for each machined parts can be printed at the office.